 Students who mark, carve, or do any other damage to school furniture or property will be assessed a minimum repair cost of \$25.00 in addition to other discipline.
-It is important to note that the repair costs do not include fees stipulated by the student device handbook.
+Note that the repair costs do not include fees stipulated by the student device handbook.
 If the administration deems the damage to any school property is severe, parents/guardians will have to pay to have it replaced.
 Parents/guardians are responsible for student's actions and will be liable for the assessment and replacement cost if necessary.
-School records and other items may be withheld by the school if payment of assessment has not been made in a timely manner.
+School records and other items may be withheld by the school if assessment payment has not been made promptly.
 Parents/guardians shall be responsible for all costs of collection including attorney fees if necessary.